Managing Canvases, Layers, and Objects in the Sidebar

 Sharing Layers with Multiple Canvases (PRO)

 You can share a layer between multiple canvases.
 That way, whenever you change the layer, it affects every canvas that uses that layer.

-To create a new Shared Layer, do one of the following:
+To add a Shared Layer to your project, do one of the following: